konatasick/scripts-gen/README.md

-      --comment TOKEN   The token placed at the beginning of a certain line in the template file that treats the line, which will be removed in the scripts, as a comment. (default: ###) --delete          Delete the contents in the destination folder.
+      --comment TOKEN   The token placed at the beginning of a certain line in the template file that treats the line, which will be removed in the scripts, as a comment. (default: ###) --delete          Delete the contents in the destination folder before generating.

 Also, there are some built-in template identifiers for the components of the script names (see `example/template.txt`):